-Please note that only one item par person can be placed in the Help section.
+Please note that only one item per person can be placed in the Help section.
 If you are under 16 and wish to place an ad which involves people contacting you, you must obtain the consent of a parent or guardian.
-A obtain the consent of a period of consent.
+A obtain the consent of a person of the signature is required as proof of consent.